novasearch/wiki.novasearch.org/wiki/Software_Libraries.md

 In Anaconda, virtual environments are referred as conda environments.

-To keep both Python and libraries required for the Web Search course isolated from other libraries installed in your computer, let’s create a conda environment:

 PS: Great cheat sheet, covering possible operations for manipulating conda environments and packages: [Cheat Sheet](https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf).

 **Step 2: Creating conda environments**

 Run the following command to create a conda env:

-    $ conda create -n myenv python=3.6 ipykernel
+    $ conda create -n myenv python=3.8 ipykernel

-where you should replace myenv by any name you like.
-Note that we are specifying the python version.
-To create a Python 2.7 environment replace 3.6 by 2.7.
+Note that we specified python=3.8 but other python versions are availble to install.

 **Step 3: Activate/deactivate a conda environment**